Janko Drašković: Political career until 1830

-While supporting political reforms and economic modernisation, Drašković advocated a gradual approach similar to the position held by Count István Széchenyi, the leader of the moderate faction of the Hungarian national movement.
-Drašković aimed for the gradual political evolution achieved in the United Kingdom.
-He advocated for the development of industry and export trade via the Port of Rijeka, and for education reforms to support economic development and to counter efforts of Hungarian nobility aimed at the Magyarisation of society.
-When the Hungarian Diet was reconvened in 1825, in addition to his seat in the Croatian Sabor, Drašković was elected as a delegate to the Hungarian Diet.
-Croatian delegates spoke of a Hungarian attack against Croatian rights, particularly the Diet's 1827 decision to introduce the Hungarian language as a mandatory part of the school curriculum in Croatia in 1833 as the first step of the introduction of Hungarian as the official language in Croatia.
+While supporting political reforms and economic modernisation, Drašković advocated a gradual approach like Count István Széchenyi, the leader of the moderate faction of the Hungarian national movement, regarding the political evolution in the United Kingdom as an example.
+He wanted to strengthen the Croatian economy through the development of the Port of Rijeka and educational reforms.
+With the educational reforms, he also wanted to resist Magyarisation, demanded by the Hungarian nobility.
+When the Hungarian Diet was reconvened in 1825, in addition to his seat in the Croatian Sabor, Drašković was again elected as a delegate to the Hungarian Diet.
+In 1827, the Hungarian Diet decided to introduce the Hungarian language as a mandatory part of the school curriculum in Croatia starting in 1833.
+In response, the Croatian delegates spoke of the decision as a Hungarian attack against Croatian rights, and the first step of the introduction of Hungarian as the official language in Croatia.